Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    Permissions: `all`, `access`, `chat_config`, `chat_operator`, `config`, `flair`, `mail`, `posts`, `wiki`.

    To send an invitation with no permissions, `-all` won't work, it is treated the same as `+all`.
    Instead use `-access` or any other valid permission name.
+For no permissions, the UI sends `-all,-access,-chat_config,-chat_operator,-config,-flair,-mail,-posts,-wiki`.

    Default: `+all`."